 Many manufacturers are shifting their production from traditional asphalt shingle roofs to more technologically advanced metal roofing systems (http://www.roofingcalculator.org/metal-roofing.php).
 There used to be a time when metal roofs were associated with rusty barns and agricultural buildings.
 However, modern metal roofs are coated with a layer of aluminum and zinc, which provides protection against corrosion and rust.
 The old corrugated metal roofing profiles have been replaced by more visually appealing standing seam and metal shingle roofs.
 In addition to a long service life and superior weather protection, a metal roofing system can also help make your home greener and more energy efficient.

-Metal shingles is the basic type of a residential metal roofing system.
-It usually features a four way interlocking design, which means that every single shingle is interlocked with six other shingles on all four sides.
+Metal shingles is the basic type of a residential metal roof.
+It usually features a four way interlocking design, which means that every single shingle is interlocked with six others on all four sides.
 The advantage of this design is that it makes the whole system extremely reliable.
 For example, interlocking metal roofing systems attain wind uplift ratings of up to 110 miles per hour, which qualifies them to be installed in areas with the strictest building codes and frequent storms, such as Miami Dade County, Florida.

 Moreover, metal shingles provide long lasting and reliable protection against snow, ice, and the elements.
 These roofs are often made out of a minimum 30% post – consumer metal content, which qualifies them for the LEED green building credits.
-Many metal shingle roofs are coated with cool metal roofing colors, and carry energy star and cool-roof ratings.
-Metal shingle roofs can last two times longer than conventional asphalt shingle roofs.
-Metal shingles roofs are available in 3 types of metal; galvanized steel, aluminum, and copper.
+Many metal shingle roofs are coated with “cool” colors, and carry Energy Star and cool-roof ratings.
+They are available in 3 types of metal; galvanized steel, aluminum, and copper.